Temporal rich club phenomenon and its formation mechanisms: Introduction

+As an international commodity trade, the analysis of the TRC mechanism in N-nutrient networks naturally draws insights from the literature on international trade.
+Explanations encompass the persistence of comparative advantage \citep{Kogut-Zander-1992-OS}, the emergence of dominant firms \citep{Teece-Pisano-Shuen-1997-Smj}, the spatial organization of economic activity \citep{Baldwin-RobertNicoud-2014-JIntEcon}, and the impact of policies \citep{Helpman-Krugman-1987}.
+The gravity model \citep{McCallum-1995-AmEconRev}, a frequently used framework in trade research, has depicted the influence of various policies and distances \citep{Anderson-vanWincoop-2003-AmEconRev,Helpman-Melitz-Rubinstein-2008-QJEcon}.
+Additionally, complex network models have been employed to analyze the mechanisms of trade frictions \citep{Chaney-2014-AmEconRev,Jun-Alshamsi-Gao-Hidalgo-2020-JEE}.
+Leveraging these existing theories enhances our understanding of the TRC generation mechanism, positioning the international N-nutrient trade network as a suitable subject for study.

-The rest of the paper is organized as follows: Section~\ref{S:Methods and data} describes the database, explains the methodology of building networks, and and enumerates the calculations of TRC.
-Section~\ref{S:result} reports the TRC of the overall temporal network, the TRC with different starting points and different richness, and the theoretical model of the constitutive TRC phenomenon.
-A related summary discussion is conducted in Section~\ref{S:disscusion}, which provides some policy implications.
+The rest of the paper is organized as follows: Section~\ref{S:Methods and data} describes the database, the methodology of building networks, and the calculations of TRC.
+Section~\ref{S:result:A} reports the identification results of the TRC phenomenon in the international N-trient trade network.
+Section~\ref{S:result:B} and Section~\ref{S:result:C} analyse the localized TRC of different richness and different initial year to find the main factors that lead to TRC.
+Section~\ref{S:result:D} construct the theoretical models to explain the formation mechanisms of its TRC phenomenon.
+A summary discussion is conducted in Section~\ref{S:disscusion}.